 When prompted to choose the type of certificate enrollment policy select the Active Directory Enrolment Policy option.

-Next you'll need to request certificates, select both the Domain Controller and Domain Controller Authority options and select Enroll and then Finish to complete the wizard.
+Next you'll need to request certificates, select both the Domain Controller and Domain Controller Authentication options and select Enroll and then Finish to complete the wizard.

 Two additional certificates will now be listed in the Personal > Certificates section.